FelixFahne/Test/README.md

 2. **Annotate**
    Open `Annotation_tool.html` in your browser.
 You can load CSV files and apply labels using the interface.
+   The page relies on the SheetJS library provided in `libs/xlsx.full.min.js` to read Excel files.
+If the library is missing, download it from `https://cdn.jsdelivr.net/npm/xlsx/dist/xlsx.full.min.js` and place it in the `libs/` folder.

 3. **Train a model**
    Use `dialogue_pred.ipynb` (or `ESL_AddedExperinments.ipynb`) in Jupyter Notebook.
 Load the CSV files created in step 1 and follow the cells to train a simple model.